Vast, untouched wilderness awaits. Alaska hosts magnificent wildlife encounters and spectacular glaciers.

 Before you head off on your amazing Alaska Small Ship cruise, below is some general advice and tips to ensure your trip runs smoothly;

 What to expect on an Alaskan Cruise - Alaskan cruises generally promise adventure, excitement and the beauty of southeast Alaska.
-On board you can expect comfortable rooms, fine Alaskan cuisine and new friends for life.
+On board, you can expect comfortable rooms, fine Alaskan cuisine and new friends for life.
 Days will generally start with a hearty breakfast to set up your day, followed by hiking, whale watching, bird-watching along coastal river trails or meeting the locals.
 Enjoy a hot chocolate or hot toddy to warm you up through the day and relax in the evening with a glass of wine at dinner.
 Most Alaska cruises are a casual affair, so no need to dress up for dinner.

 Plan ahead - Most spaces on Alaska cruises sell out 6-9 months in advance, so to avoid disappointment book early so you can guarantee your space.
 Mid-April to the beginning of May and the end of August to mid-September offer the most affordable time to go to Alaska, where you can save $400+ compared to travelling in June or July.

 Arrive early - As mentioned earlier it’s a good idea to arrive a day in advance to make sure you’re on your cruise on time.
-As most Alaska cruise ship departure ports require a short flight to get there, it’s a good adea to allow time for delays.
+As most Alaska cruise ship departure ports require a short flight to get there, it’s a good idea to allow time for delays.

 Choosing the right trip - Which type of trip you choose is down to personal preference, but all Alaskan cruises will offer a great experience in this remote region.
 Most boats have put a lot of effort into scheduling the itineraries, so no matter which one you pick you will have a memorable experience.
 Alaska itineraries are usually 7, 8 or 10 days in duration, depending on the trip you choose.
 Various boat sizes are available for cruising Alaska, see our Best Small Ship Cruises in Alaska page for more information.

-What to pack - The Alaskan cruise season take place between April - September, which is leading into and out of the summer months.
+What to pack - The Alaskan cruise season takes place between April - September, which is leading into and out of the summer months.
 Are cruises cold?
 The average temperatures are between 55f-65f (12-18c), and can drop by around 5 degrees during the night, so clothing appropriate to these temperatures is required.
 Rainfall can be quite high in southeast Alaska, so it’s also a good idea to take a good waterproof jacket.
 Many Alaska cruises involve hiking so you will also need a good pair of comfortable hiking shoes or boots, and sunglasses are a necessity during the summer months, particularly to protect your eyes from the glare of the water.
 Most Alaska cruise ships will have binoculars available to use, but if you have your own then do bring them, so you don’t have to wait for a pair to become free or share.

 Alaska Travel Advice - Alaska is a US state, so if you’re travelling from outside of the US you will need a valid passport with at least 6 months still left on it.
 If you’re not a US passport holder then you will also need the correct visa to enter the US.
 Please check the latest visa requirements before making any travel plans.